 Time is money, and New Yorkers are always in a rush.
 Whether you’re ordering a cup of coffee or grabbing a slice of pizza, remember that the people behind you have places to be!
 Decide what you want before you get to the counter; then, order clearly and quickly.

-This is doubly true on the subway (which we’ll get to in a second), but if you see someone acting erratically, it’s best to avoid making eye contact.
+This is doubly true on the subway (which we’ll get to shortly), but if you see someone acting erratically, it’s best to avoid making eye contact.
 Trust us on this one—you don’t want them to make a scene.
 Just do what New Yorkers do: look at your phone or stare at your shoes.

 New Yorkers are known for their colorful vocabulary.
 Don’t take it to heart; it’s just how we communicate!

-Many of New York’s rules of etiquette have to do with riding the subway—because it’s such a necessity, and it’s the place in which people are physically packed the closest together.
-Here are some dos and don’ts for riding the train, and feel free to read this New York transportation guide for more info.
+Because it’s such a necessity, and it’s the place where people are physically packed the closest together, many of New York’s rules of etiquette are about the subway Here are some dos and don’ts for riding the train (and read our New York transportation guide for even more info).

 To walk through the subway turnstile, you’ll need to swipe your MetroCard through the card reader.
 Sadly, many of the turnstile card readers are old and finicky—which means travelers often have trouble getting their cards to swipe.
 Here’s a tip: with the magnetic strip facing you, place your card firmly at the edge of the reader and quickly push it through.
 The commuters will thank you.